Semi-Supervised Laplace Learning on Stiefel Manifolds: Experiments

+We conduct additional experiments to compare Procrustes-SSL + MBO, SSM + MBO, PoissonMBO, VolumeMBO at low ($1$, $3$, $5$) and high ($4000$) label-rates.
+Importantly, to conduct a fair comparison, we have augmented our proposed methods with the MBO-based refinement procedure proposed in Sec 2.4 of ~\citet{calder20poisson} with the same set of parameters.
+This amounts to replacing the PoissonLearning step (line 3, Algorithm 2 of \citet{calder20poisson}) with either of our proposed methods (Procrustes-SSL or SSM).
+We show that when our method is augmented with this additional refinement step, we gain significant improvements in solution quality as well as smaller standard deviations while outperforming all MBO-based approaches.
+This trend notably persists through the high-label-rate regime.

 We additionally evaluate the scaling behavior of our method at intermediate and high label rates.
-In Table \ref{tab:scaling} in the supplementary, we compare our method to Laplace learning and Poisson learning on MNIST and Fashion-MNIST with 500, 1000, 2000, and 4000 labels per class.
-We see significant degradation in the performance of Poisson Learning, however, our method maintains high-quality predictions in conjunction with Laplace learning.
-These results imply that while Laplace learning suffers degeneracy at low label rates and Poisson Learning seemingly degrades at large label rates, our framework performs reliably in both regimes\textemdash covering the spectrum of low and high supervised sampling rates.
-Furthermore, we highlight the practical efficacy of SSM in the appendix by comparing to existing standard open source implementations~\cite{pymanopt} of benchmark optimization algorithms~\cite{absiltrust}.
+In Figure~\ref{tab:scaling}, we compare our method to Laplace learning and Poisson learning on MNIST and Fashion-MNIST with 500, 1000, 2000, and 4000 labels per class.
+We see significant degradation in the performance of Poisson learning, however, our method maintains high-quality predictions in conjunction with Laplace learning.
+These results imply that while Laplace learning suffers degeneracy at low label rates and Poisson learning seemingly degrades at large label rates, our framework performs reliably in both regimes\textemdash covering the spectrum of low and high supervised sampling rates.